Pro-Hamas newspaper back on sale in West Bank in new unity step

 Abbas’s Fatah movement and Hamas announced a unity pact on April 23, with the stated aim of forming a joint government in five weeks, angering Israel and spurring it to shelve already faltering peace talks soon after.

-Hamas rejects Israel’s existence and both the Jewish state and United States regard the group as a terrorist organization.
+Hamas rejects Israel’s existence and both the Jewish state and United States regard the group as a terrorist organisation.
 It seized Gaza from Fatah forces in a brief 2007 civil war.

 The Palestinian Authority exercises limited self-rule in the West Bank, which Palestinians loyal to Abbas now seek, along with Gaza and East Jerusalem, for an independent state.